Murano Petticoat Pendant Lamp

 Manufacturer: Kalmar Franken KG, Vienna, Austria. (attributed)

-This pendant lamp has the remnants of an old generic Murano label inside the canopy, used by many companies in Venice during the 1950s and 1960s.
+This Murano petticoat pendant lamp has the remnants of an old generic Murano label inside the canopy.
+It was used by many companies on the Venice island during the 50s and 60s.

 Attributed to Kalmar Franken, but probably sold by the maker of these lamps that Kalmar ordered in Murano.
 A label of Kalmar is missing, but every part of this lamp has exactly the same parts as the Kalmar lamps.
 All the glass for the Kalmar lamps originates from Murano.
 Many lamps were made by AV Mazzega, maybe also this one.

 Founded in Vienna by Julius August Kalmar in the 1880s, Kalmar first specialized in the production of hand crafted objects of cast bronze.
 The company soon established its practice of closely collaborating with prominent architects to create chandeliers and other cast bronze objects in Austria, Europe and the United States.
 Before long it was presenting custom-made wares at international exhibitions such as the 1888 Vienna Trade Exposition (Gewerbeausstellung Wien).
 The 1893 Chicago World’s Columbian Exposition.
 The 1901 Export Exposition Scandinavia and the 1906 Austrian Exhibition in Earl’s Court, London.